GabriGS4/MarvelCharacters/README.md

 To visit the website, click [here](https://gabrigs4.github.io/MarvelCharacters/dashboard).

+## To upload the website in GitHub Pages
+Run `ng add angular-cli-ghpages` to install the package that will allow you to upload the website in GitHub Pages.
+Run `ng deploy --base-href=urlGithubPages` to upload the website in GitHub Pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.